Pauses-In-Speech/transcribing_service/README.md

 Open http://0.0.0.0:8000/docs in your browser and upload audio via the Swagger UI.

+## Running the service locally without Docker

+Install python dependencies via `poetry install` or `pip install -r requirements.txt`.
+Also make sure you have created a data folder and set the path to work with it in the config.

+Run the service with `poetry run python src/main.py` or `python src/main.py`.

 ### Example data

 The example data is from LibriVox: https://librivox.org/effi-briest-by-theodor-fontane/